Ask Question

 bullet

-If benefit is proven, marketing exclusivity (a temporary monopoly) is granted to the sponsor.
+If clinical benefit is proven for a drug product, marketing exclusivity (a temporary monopoly) is granted to the sponsor.
 This reward provides an incentive to persuade companies (and investors) to do the expensive and high-risk research and testing, a test that is often failed - and these are very expensive failures.

 So the long-shot chance to make a substantial profit is what drives the expensive and high-risk research to develop and test drugs for the diseases that afflicts us.
 Removing profit incentives would have a chilling effect on clinical research.